 Students can decide what they believe to be right and wrong.
 If they believe that dissection is wrong, then they have the right to speak up.

 Countless students are educated every year at top schools without dissecting animals.
 There are alternatives so that everyone can learn without having to dissect.

 There are no suitable alternatives.

-The student's claim to be a conscientious objector is inconsistent; he or she eats meat, wears leather, eats dairy products, etc.
+The student's claim not to believe in hurting animals isn't consistent.
+He or she eats meat, wears leather, consumes dairy products, etc.

 The school doesn't have enough money in its budget to purchase alternatives.

 Many groups make alternatives available on loan to students who need them.
-And alternatives to dissection are more economical over time; many students can make use of one CD-ROM, for instance, but dissection requires that multiple animals be purchased time after time.
+And alternatives to dissection cost less over time.
+Many students can make use of one computer program, for instance, but dissection requires that multiple animals be purchased time after time.